 has played 3 rounds from the 'SKY' tees, their handicap will be re-calculated

 and posted.
 Once the member has reached 3 rounds, their handicap will be calculated

 in accordance with methods used with all members of VEMA.

 c.
-Par 3's are exempt.
-All VEMA members will tee from the GREEN tees on all
+VEMA members will tee from the their normal assigned tee boxes on all par

 d.
 On individual play events, a separate flight will be created with only